dvsa/vol-app/docs/rfc/rfc-006-public-ecr.md

 ## Proposal

-During the CI/CD workflow we will push the images to the GitHub Container Registry (GHCR) alongside the existing push to the existing private ECR.
-This will allow us to continue to take advantage of ECR scanning and lifecycle policies while making the images more accessible.
+During the CI/CD workflow, we'll push images to both the GitHub Container Registry (GHCR) and the private ECR.
+This maintains the advantages of ECR scanning and lifecycle policies while improving image accessibility.

-GHCR will only be used as a mirror for the images in the private ECR and will not be used in the deployment process.
+GHCR serves as a mirror for private ECR images and won't be involved in the deployment process.

 GHCR is [free](https://docs.github.com/en/billing/managing-billing-for-github-packages/about-billing-for-github-packages) for public repositories and has a generous storage limit.